 Citation: Huitt, W. (2003).
-A transactional model of the teaching/learning process: A summary.
+A transactional framework of the teaching/learning process: A summary.
 Educational Psychology Interactive.
 Valdosta, GA: Valdosta State University.
 Retrieved [date] from http://www.edpsycinteractive.org/materials/mdltlp.html

 Return to | Courses | Home Page |

-This model has been developed to categorize the variables that have been studied in an attempt to answer the question: "Why do some students learn more than other students in classroom and school settings?"
+This framework has been developed to categorize the variables that have been studied in an attempt to answer such questions as: "How do students learn?" and "Why do some students learn more than other students in classroom and school settings?"

-According to the model, the reasons can be classified into four categories.
+According to the framework, the reasons can be classified into four categories.

 Context All those factors outside of the classroom that might influence teaching and learning Input Those qualities or characteristics of teachers and students that they bring with them to the classroom experience Classroom Processes Teacher and student behaviors in the classroom as well as some other variables such as classroom climate and teacher/student relationships Output Measures of student learning taken apart from the normal instructional process.

-The model below is a sensitive image map.
+The framework below is a sensitive image map.
 Click on any term in the model and you will be linked to information about that topic.

 I believe the most important category is Output because once that has been defined it impacts the importance of the variables in the other categories.
 For example, if the desired outcome measure is a score on a standardized test of basic skills, the instructional method most likely to positively impact that measure is direct or explicit instruction (Rosenshine, 1995).
 However, if the desired outcome is creativity and independence, then open education may be a better alternative (Giaconia & Hedges, 1982).
 Alternately, if better relationships among diverse students is the goal, the cooperative learning would appear to be the better instructional method (Slavin, 1995).